 Take the bag out of the water.
 Remove the steak from the bag and pat it dry.

-Heat the remaining 2 tablespoons of butter in a cast iron or heavy bottom skillet over high heat.
+Heat the remaining 2 tablespoons of butter in a cast-iron or heavy-bottomed skillet over high heat.
 Add the steak to the pan and sear for 1 minute on each side, without moving, to achieve a nice sear.

 Serve the steak with more butter if desired and your favorite sides.

-- If you want the steak cooked medium, then set the temperature to 131 F. If you are looking for it to be more rare, then set to 126 F.
+- If you want the steak cooked medium, set the temperature to 131 F. If you'd it to be rarer, then set the temperature to 126 F.

 - When searing, make sure the pan is hot before you add the steak and keep it on high heat.

-- The steak will cook a little more as it is searing, so don't allow the steak to stay in the pan too long or it will begin to cook past the doneness you prefer.
+- The steak will cook a little more as it is searing, so don't allow the steak to stay in the pan for too long, or it will begin to cook past the doneness you prefer.